-Factors related to LCFF that the District continues to monitor include: (1) estimates of funding in the next budget year and beyond; (2) the Learning Continuity and Attendance Plan for 2020-21 school year; (3) ensuring the integrity of reporting student data through the California Longitudinal Pupil Achievement Data System (CALPADS); and, (4) meeting new compliance and audit requirements.
+Factors related to LCFF that the District continues to monitor include: (1) estimates of funding in the next budget year and beyond; (2) the Learning Continuity and Attendance Plan for 2021-2022 school year; (3) ensuring the integrity of reporting student data through the California Longitudinal Pupil Achievement Data System (CALPADS); and, (4) meeting new compliance and audit requirements.

 Enrollment can fluctuate due to factors such as population growth, competition from private, parochial, interdistrict transfers in or out, economic conditions and housing values.
 Losses in enrollment will cause a school district to lose operating revenues without necessarily permitting the district to make adjustments in fixed operating costs.

-On June 23, 2020, the Governor signed the Fiscal Year 2020-21 Budget.
+On July 16, 2021, the Governor signed the Fiscal Year 2021-22 Budget.
 There were no major changes affecting the District's adopted budget, therefore a revision to the Board of Education was not necessary.
-The District's 2019-20 Unaudited Actuals ending fund balance is higher than at Estimated Actuals, which will be used to offset the 2020-21 deficit.
+The District's 2020-21 Unaudited Actuals ending fund balance is higher than at Estimated Actuals, which will be used to offset any 2021-22 deficit.